simformsolutions/tesseract-OCR-iOS-demo/README.md

 ### Scaling Image

 Image scaling is performed ultimately to achieve resolution enhancement without loss of image quality.
 We can implement this using an aspect ratio of an image that has a proportional relationship with image width and height.
+For example, if we keep a width-to-height ratio constant then it won't affect the aspect ratio of the image.

 ### Removing Noise From Image

 Image noise is a random variation of brightness or color information in images and is usually an aspect of electronic noise.
-Removing noise from image improves its quality.
+Removing noise from image improves its quality. it will apply a filter on image and remove noise using different parameters.

 ## Use Cases of Tesseract OCR

 It can be used to recognize documents, receipts, and street-signs etc.let's go through all of them with example.

 ### Documents